plochoidysis-ojwege/eNSP-labs/README.md

 ## Lab 1: IPv4 Addressing and Routing

 ### Objectives
-Upon completion of this lab, you will be able to:

 - Learn how to configure an IPv4 address on an interface
 - Understand the functions and meanings of loopback interfaces
 - Understand how direct routes are generated